dyna-mis/dynaMIS/index.md

 Please acknowledge our work if you publish your result using our algorithms or code.

 ## Download
-Source code and benchmark instances (available in our [github repository](https://github.com/GPLi-TUWIEN/dynaMIS))
+Source code and benchmark instances (available in this [github repository](https://github.com/GPLi-TUWIEN/dynaMIS)) Benchmark data generator for point features (available in this [github repository](https://github.com/dyna-mis/labeling-instance-generator))

 ## Support
 Please write us an [Email](mailto:guangping@ac.tuwien.ac.at) if you have questions.